kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/02-react-components/03-es6-subclasses.md

 2. We can create our own methods

 ## Not Not.
 Who's there?
-Convert to Boolean by flipping its value twice
+* Convert to Boolean by flipping its value twice
+* `!` Is known as the `Not` operator
+    - Two of them next to each other would be `Not Not`

 ```
 hasJob() {